What is a Customer Experience Measurement Framework (CXM)

 More great tips and links:

-- Learn more about Failure Demand in a contact centre setting >
+- Read: Understanding Failure Demand in a contact centre setting >

-- Find a list of industry consultants that specialise in customer experience consulting >
+- Search: Industry consultants that specialise in customer experience consulting >